jon-chun/sentiment_arcs/README.md

 Sentiment Arcs consists of a series of modules embodied in Jupyter notebooks developed to work on Google's free Colab service.
 These modules include:

 * Text preprocessing (cleaning, advanced sentence segmentation, custom stopword sets, etc)
-* Sentiment Analysis
+* An ensemble of over 3 dozen Sentiment Analysis Model including a diverse representation of major families:

+- Lexical
+- Heuristics
+- GOFAI Machine Learning
+- Deep Neural Networks
+- State of the Art Transformer Models

 * Novel Time Series Synthesis and Data Augmentation for NLP Sentiment Analysis Time Series
 * Novel Peak Detection Algorithms customized for NLP Sentiment Analysis Time Series
-* Flexible Human-in-the-Loop Control and Analysis of the entire end-to-end process
+* Efficient and Flexible Human-in-the-Loop to customize and tune the entire end-to-end process

-Sentiment Arcs is designed to bring the most sophisticated state-of-the-art sentiment analysis models
+* Flexible statistical, visualzation and text cutomizations so Domain Experts can quickly identify, extract and analyze key features of time series.

 <p align="right">(<a href="#top">back to top</a>)</p>